Yucheng-Zhu/Titanic_MachineLearningfromDisaster/README.md

 ## Models
 It is clear that DNN beats logistic regression in this problem.
-3 layers with 512 units per layer work best experimentally.
+3 layers with 512 units per layer worked best in experiment.
 A dropout rate of 0.4 helps to deal with overfitting.
 200 epochs are enough, and more epochs lead to overfitting in this simple problem.

 ## Todo
 * Analyze the distribution within each numerical field, and use different scalers accordingly